 Are you ready to break free from plastic and take action to combat the climate crisis?

 Survey the single-use plastics you are currently using.
-This may include grocery bags, beverage 6-pack rings, sandwich and snack bags, produce clamshell containers, takeout boxes, and/or plastic cling wrap.
+Your daily routine is likely loaded with plastic packaged products; shopping bags, beverage rings and bottled, sandwich and snack bags, clam-shell containers, styrofoam takeout boxes, and/or plastic cling wrap.

-Recent studies have overwhelming proven that greenhouse gases are released during the production of these materials, more recently that they continue to be released while in use and certainly as they degrade.
-That means you’ll need to seek alternatives for the single-use plastics you identified in your life; this may consist of shifting to reusable items, biodegradable packaging, or just opting for package-free!
+Recent studies have overwhelming proven that greenhouse gases are released during plastic production, and more recently that they continue to be released while in use and certainly as they degrade.
+Use this information as motivation to seek out alternatives for the single-use plastics you identified in your life; shifting to reusable items, biodegradable packaging, or simply going package-free when possible!

 Individual actions collectively have the power to motivate global change.
 Share this knowledge with your family, friends, and coworkers so that we may achieve a safer, cleaner, greener world for our lifetimes and future generations.